 The evaluation and self-evaluation forms are available the Office of Human Resources website at http://barnard.edu/hr/forms.
 [Please note changes to the evaluation form this year.]

 Self-evaluation forms may be submitted to the Office of Human Resources attached to the annual evaluation.

 6. What happens during the evaluation meeting?

-Managers/supervisors are expected to review goals that were set during 2013 with each eligible employee.
-The discussion should evaluate achievement of those goals and development of new goals to be accomplished within the next 12 months.
+Managers/supervisors are expected to review goals that were set during 2015/16 with each eligible employee.
+Although it is not meant to take the place of regular, ongoing feedback sessions, the discussion should evaluate achievement of those goals and development of new goals to be accomplished within the next 12 months.
 The conversation should also include candid discussion about issues that impacted the inability to achieve those goals.
 Managers are also advised to have discussions regarding performance expectations and setting goals with new employees or employees with less than 12 months experience.